 As noted by \citet{promptrank,samrank}, embedding-based approaches struggle to accurately estimate document similarities due to the anisotropic nature of PLM embedding spaces.
 Prompt and self-attention-based methods circumvent these limitations and achieve state-of-the-art (SOTA) results but introduce new complexities.
 For example, PromptRank \citep{promptrank}, a prompt-based method, requires tuning two hyperparameters (alpha and beta) and exploring a wide range of potential prompts.
 Similarly, SAMRank \citep{samrank}, a self-attention-based model, requires selecting an optimal SAM from potentially thousands of layer and head combinations.
 Since documents typically lack labels to guide parameter selection, achieving optimal results without parameterization remains a significant challenge.

-In this context, we propose a method that automatically adapts to the characteristics of the input text, thereby eliminating the need for manual parameter tuning.
-Our approach extends SAMRank \citep{samrank}, introducing a module that selects the most relevant SAMs to score candidate phrases effectively.
-Since a direct evaluation of SAMs using labeled keyphrases is impractical, we estimate SAMs' relevance by defining the characteristics of an optimal SAM.
-Specifically, Attention-Seeker defines a binary vector that assigns ones to candidate phrases and zeros to all other tokens.
-It then computes the similarity between this vector and SAMs' attention vectors (the rows of the self-attention maps), and use the average similarity score to determine the relevance of each SAM.
-For short documents, Attention-Seeker further evaluates the relevance of individual attention vectors, while for long documents, it considers the relevance of the document segments, refining the attention score estimate for the candidate phrases.
+In this context, we propose a method that automatically adapts to the characteristics of the input text, eliminating the need for manual parameter tuning.
+Our approach extends SAMRank \citep{samrank} by introducing a module that selects the most relevant SAMs to effectively score candidate phrases.
+The relevance of SAMs is estimated by defining the characteristics of an optimal SAM.
+Specifically, Attention-Seeker employs a binary vector that assigns ones to candidate phrases and zeros to all other tokens.
+It then computes the similarity between this vector and the attention vectors (rows) of the SAMs, using the average similarity score to determine each SAM’s relevance.
+Furthermore, Attention-Seeker evaluates the relevance of different parts of the text: for short documents, it scores individual attention vectors, whereas for long documents, it scores document segments.

-To the best of our knowledge, Attention-Seeker is the first method that automatically adapts its keyphrase extraction process to the specific characteristics of the input text.
-This novel approach allows Attention-Seeker to achieve SOTA-level performance on four benchmark datasets without requiring any parameter tuning.
-Our ablation study shows that each of the estimated relevance scores in our method contributes positively to the improvement of a non-parametric SAMRank.
-Although our proposed relevance scoring mechanism is simple, its effectiveness suggests that further exploration in this direction would be beneficial.
+To the best of our knowledge, Attention-Seeker is the first method to automatically adapt its keyphrase extraction process to the specific characteristics of the input text.
+This novel approach allows Attention-Seeker to achieve SOTA-level performance on four benchmark datasets without requiring parameter tuning.
+Our ablation study shows that each of the Attention-Seeker's scoring modules positively contributes to the final performance.
+While our proposed relevance scoring mechanism is simple, its effectiveness highlights the potential for further exploration in this direction.

 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose Attention-Seeker, a novel unsupervised keyphrase extraction method that automates parameter tuning of self-attention-based models. \item We propose a simple yet effective approach for selecting the most relevant attention vectors, self-attention maps, and document segments for keyphrase extraction. \item We demonstrate that non-parametric self-attention-based methods using LLAMA 3-8B achieve high performance on four benchmark datasets, with notable efficacy on long documents. \end{itemize}